Internet-Draft | CoAP pubsub | March 2025 |

 Example of subsequent publication:¶

-If the topic is not yet in the fully created state (see Section 3.1) the broker MUST return a response code 4.04 (Not Found).¶
+If the topic is not yet in the fully created state (see Section 3.1), the broker MUST return a 4.04 (Not Found) error response.¶

 The following response codes are defined for the Subscribe operation:¶

 2.05 "Content".
-Successful subscribe with observe response, current value included in the response.¶
+Successful subscription with Observe response, current value included in the response.¶

-If the 'max-subscribers' parameter has been reached, the broker must treat that as specified in Section 4.1 of [RFC7641].
-The response MUST NOT include an Observe Option, the absence of which signals to the subscriber that the subscription failed.¶
+If the "max-subscribers" topic property value has been reached, the broker must treat that as specified in Section 4.1 of [RFC7641].
+The 2.05 (Content) response MUST NOT include an Observe Option, the absence of which signals to the subscriber that the subscription failed.¶

 Example of a successful subscription followed by one update:¶